griddynamics/Behavior-Analytic-Starter-Kit/Chapter 1.md

 No prior experience with Hadoop or Qubell is required
 -----------------------------------------------------
-This Starter Kit is designed to teach people how to write analytics applications and provide all necessary materials right in the kit.
+This Starter Kit is designed to teach people how to write analytics applications and provide all necessary materials in the kit.
 You don’t need to be proficient in Hadoop in order to start.
 The only core requirement is strong working knowledge of Java.

 What to bring with you
 ----------------------
 We will provide you with all the code, data, frameworks, tools and technologies needed to deploy, execute and modify all elements of the starter kit.
-All third party software used in the kit, with exception of two services listed below, is available under open source license and distributed with the kit.
+All third party softwares used in the kit, with exception of two services listed below, are available under open source license and distributed with the kit.
 We will provide references to the external documentation for each tool used.
 You will need to bring two things with you:
-- A account on Qubell.com, which can be opened for free [here](http://qubell.com).
+- A account on Qubell.com, which can be opened for free [here](http://qubell.com)
-- An account on Amazon EC2 and S3 which can be opened [here](http://aws.amazon.com/ec2/).
+- An account on Amazon EC2 and S3 which can be opened [here](http://aws.amazon.com/ec2/)

 Who wrote this Starter Kit and why?
 -----------------------------------
-This Behavior Analytics Starter Kit was developed by [Grid Dynamics](http://griddynamics.com), in partnership with [Qubell](http://qubell.com/), to promote understanding of how to design, implement, deploy and support modern analytics applications, such as Product Recommendations
+This Behavior Analytics Starter Kit was developed by [Grid Dynamics](http://griddynamics.com), in partnership with [Qubell](http://qubell.com/), to promote understanding of how to design, implement, deploy and support modern analytics applications, such as Product Recommendations.

 How does this Kit work?
 -----------------------
 Behavior Analytics Starter Kit has three main parts:
 1) **A web store** that sells consumer products over the Internet.
 It is written in java based on open source [Broadleaf framework](http://www.broadleafcommerce.org/).
 Out of the box, Broadleaf framework doesn’t have product recommendations.
 We added them as a part of the check-out process.
 The product recommendation logic will match the items in the shopping card with other products often bought together and suggest additional items if they are found.
 This web store operates on three data sets that are relevant to the recommendation system:
 - **Product catalog-** The catalog included with our starter kit is not native to Broadleaf.
 We took a sample product catalog distributed with another open source eCommerce platform called Magento and used it as a base because it contains enough items to make for a good example.